 The most promising approach is application-specific optimization.
 Instead of trying to make eco-friendly electronics perform identically to traditional devices, engineers are designing them for specific use cases where their unique properties—flexibility, biodegradability, biocompatibility—provide distinct advantages over conventional alternatives.

-Future Trends: Self-Assembling and Self-Recycling Electronics
+What Is the Future of Self-Assembling and Self-Recycling Electronics?

 The future of eco-friendly soft electronics promises innovations that push beyond current sustainability paradigms.
 We're moving toward electronics that can self-assemble from basic materials, self-repair when damaged, and even self-recycle into new devices when their primary function ends.